Richiio/SQL_and_powerbi_project/README.md

 3. Top 5 most popular jobs and their average pay

 Data Analysts, Data Engineers, Data Scientists, and ML engineers are the most common fields of data jobs.
 They’ll be the most jobs any of us are going into so I’m a little curious about their average pay.
 Surprisingly, Data Engineer jobs are the highest.
 I thought Data Analysts would have the highest number of jobs but the pay is just as I expected.

 <img src="https://miro.medium.com/v2/resize:fit:640/format:webp/1*H6bBIP1bejxegOLyAegQGA.png" />

 4. What is the average pay for each country?

-The country column in the dataset consists of country codes instead of full names of each country.
+The country column in the dataset consists of country codes instead of the full names of each country.
 What I did was look for a dataset with country names and their codes then I imported the data into pgadmin (using the same method I talked about).
 That way I can easily join both tables while querying, so the names can be known.
-The country with the most paid salary is Aland islands with an average of 900k dollars monthly per annum.
+The country with the most paid salary is Aland Islands with an average of 900k dollars monthly per annum.
 The US came 5th with an average of 146,263.45 dollars annually.
-There is obviously imbalance in the dataset as the data consist of jobs only from that website and there were lots of US jobs which makes US own more accurate than Aland islands own(I think there is only one job from this country in fact).
+There is obviously an imbalance in the dataset as the data consist of jobs only from that website and there were lots of US jobs which makes the US own more accurate than the Aland islands own(I think there is only one job from this country in fact).
 Out of curiosity, I checked for Nigeria jobs and it’s 30,000 USD yearly.
-Ranking last is Vietnam and Iraq with 4000 USD annually.
+Ranking last in Vietnam and Iraq with 4000 USD annually.
 Again, this isn’t really accurate but it does let you know the offers in the market.

 <img src="https://miro.medium.com/v2/resize:fit:640/format:webp/1*2G968knGa6ttu5z2vpdMgQ.png" />
-5. Do countries pay alot more than their country’s average? which ones?
+5. Do countries pay a lot more than their country’s average? which ones?

-Here, I checked the average of each country and compare with salaries.
+Here, I checked the average of each country and compare it with salaries.
 What the query return is a table where the pay is greater than the average pay of the country and the number of jobs where the pay is greater in that particular country.
-There are about 351 jobs where the pay is greater than the country avg pay, which is very close to half of the jobs.
+There are about 351 jobs where the pay is greater than the country's avg pay, which is very close to half of the jobs.
 The USA has 229 jobs them.
 Again, the USA has a large percentage of jobs in the dataset so it is expected.
 In the query I used CTE(common table expressions) which serves as creating another table from a preexisting table which you can use all through this particular query.
 The table is not explicitly created and cannot be reused outside this query unless it is recreated.
-It is possible to do this same thing using subquery but I always pick CTE’s over subqueries because they are reusable within the query and also seem less complicated.
+It is possible to do this same thing using subquery but I always pick CTEs over subqueries because they are reusable within the query and also seem less complicated.

 <img src="https://miro.medium.com/v2/resize:fit:720/format:webp/1*LEpd8MjLWYzF_p-QkhOQRg.png" />
 6. What is the average pay of entry-level jobs?

-This seems self explanatory so I’ll skip through it
+This seems self-explanatory so I’ll skip through it

 <img src="https://miro.medium.com/v2/resize:fit:640/format:webp/1*zzwYPf1ikWrXooA4XClMqw.png" />
 7. Which countries pay their entry-level above the general average pay for entry-level jobs?